Xinglab/CLAM/README.md

 Negative-binomial model on observed read counts.

-Note we can specify both `unique.sorted.bam` (from `preprocessor`) and `realigned.sorted.bam` (from `realigner`) and separte the two file pahts by a space, to call peaks using the combination of uniquely- and multi-mapped reads.
+Note we can specify both `unique.sorted.bam` (from `preprocessor`) and `realigned.sorted.bam` (from `realigner`) and separte the two file paths by a space, to call peaks using the combination of uniquely- and multi-mapped reads.

 Alternatively, we can also only input `unique.sorted.bam`; this will allow CLAM to call peaks using only uniquely- mapped reads.